testuser1009/sc19_artifacts/README.md

 GraphProcess.py and GraphConstruct.py.
 These two files in conjunction constructs the graphs, uses the Gower.py file for gower distance while building edges, and analyzes the data.

+The viz directory contains all our scripts for generating the charts in the paper.